MissChengLX/EPC_estimation/README.md

     "Feature-extraction.py" : This fuction is to extract landscape features based on the trained CNN-based model from Google Earth images at patch and the sub-district level.
 It running after "main.py".

-     The 'resnet50_places365.pth.tar' can be download from https://github.com/kywch/Vis_places365.
+     The 'resnet50_places365.pth.tar' can be download from https://github.com/kywch/Vis_places365 or can be find in the Release.

+ The Release contains the pre-trained model (resnet50_places365.pth.tar) and the feature extraction model (best_model.pth) after fine-turning.

  ## The operating environment